Do you need to collect and remit sales tax in Indiana?

 Not sure what defines a marketplace facilitator?
 In short, marketplace facilitators are companies that provide a platform or service for third-party sellers (you) to sell their products or services to customers.
 The facilitator collects payment from the customer, processes the transaction, and may also manage shipping and returns.

-Filing Indiana Sales Tax
+Filing Sales Tax in Indiana

 Before you can file Indiana sales tax returns, you will need to register your business with the Indiana Department of Revenue.
 There are a few ways of doing this that we list in the table below.

-Registration Method | Description |
+Registration Method Description

-Online Registration | Businesses can register for Indiana sales tax through the INBiz portal.
+Online Registration Businesses can register for Indiana sales tax through the INBiz portal.
 To use INBiz, businesses must also have an Access Indiana Account.
 This is the state’s one-stop shop for online business registration and management.
-The registration process requires basic information about a business, including business name, address, and federal tax ID number. |
+The registration process requires basic information about a business, including business name, address, and federal tax ID number.

-Mail-In Registration | Businesses can also register by completing and submitting Form BT-1, which is Indiana’s Business Tax registration form.
-Once completed, the form can be mailed to the Indiana Department of Revenue at the address listed on the form. |
+Mail-In Registration Businesses can also register for sales tax in Indiana by completing and submitting Form BT-1, which is Indiana’s Business Tax registration form.
+Once completed, the form can be mailed to the Indiana Department of Revenue at the address listed on the form.

-Streamlined Sales Tax | Indiana is one of many states that are members of Streamlined Sales Tax, which is an online resource for businesses that need to register for sales tax in multiple states.
-Using one application, businesses can register for any or all the member states to streamline their registration process. |
+Streamlined Sales Tax Indiana is one of many states that are members of Streamlined Sales Tax, which is an online resource for businesses that need to register for sales tax in multiple states.
+Using one application, businesses can register for any or all the member states to streamline their registration process.

-Third-Party Registration | The fourth option is to hire a third-party service, (like us!), to handle the Indiana sales tax registration process.
-Services typically charge a fee but can make the process easier for businesses that are unfamiliar with sales tax registrations or have the budget to outsource. |
+Third-Party Registration The fourth option is to hire a third-party service, (like us!), to handle the Indiana sales tax registration process.
+Services typically charge a fee but can make the process easier for businesses that are unfamiliar with sales tax registrations or have the budget to outsource.

-Once your registration has been processed, you will be issued a Registered Retail Merchant Certificate (RRMC).
-This certificate updates automatically with no renewal fee.
+Once your registration for sales tax in Indiana has been processed, you will be issued a Registered Retail Merchant Certificate (RRMC).
+This certificate, crucial for Indiana sales tax filing, updates automatically with no renewal fee.
 However, if you do not pay your tax liabilities, the certificate will expire.

 Once you have your RRMC, you can begin to collect and remit sales tax to Indiana according to your filing frequency and due date.
-Note that Indiana is one of a few states that has switched entirely to online filing via the Indiana taxpayer Information Management Engine.
+Note that Indiana is one of a few states that has switched entirely to online filing via the Indiana taxpayer Information Management Engine

 When are sales tax returns due in Indiana?